HIPAA GuideUpdated March 26, 2026

 Compliant by architecture (zero-retention model)

-Your data is processed in-memory and never stored.
-There is no retained data to breach.
-The protection is built into the system design, not into a legal contract.
+Your data is processed for the request and not retained in the main database afterward.
+The protection is built into the system design, not just a legal contract.
 Example: Reframe Practice.

 For most therapists, especially those in solo or small group practice, purpose-built HIPAA-compliant therapy tools offer a better risk profile at a lower cost and complexity than configuring ChatGPT Enterprise for healthcare use.